nicfel/Mascot-Tutorial/README.md

 ## Setting up an analysis in BEAUti

-### Download Mascot
+### Download MASCOT
-First, we have to download the package Mascot using the BEAUTi package manager.
-Go to _File >> Manage Packages_ and download the package Mascot
+First, we have to download the package MASCOT using the BEAUTi package manager.
+Go to _File >> Manage Packages_ and download the package MASCOT.

 <figure>
 	<a id="fig:example1"></a>
 	<img style="width:50%;" src="figures/MascotDownload.png" alt="">
-	<figcaption>Figure 1: Download the Mascot package.</figcaption>
+	<figcaption>Figure 1: Download the MASCOT package.</figcaption>
 </figure>

+MASCOT will only be available in BEAUti once you close and restart the program.